devshashtag/reactapp/README.md

 - [x] add link to topbar icons
 - [x] remove global.js if not used
 - [x] check firefox issue on navbar>search-bar font
-- [ ] remove extra links from navbar,sidebar when project completed
 - [ ] land it on github pages
 - [ ] minify js, css files with webpack
 - [ ] export an kit-starter scss for later-use